+- legibility how easy it is for people to find their way around;

 - roofscapes;

 - the scale and proportions of buildings;

 - façade design, such as the degree of symmetry, variety, the pattern and proportions of windows and doors, and their details;

 - the scale and proportions of streets and spaces;

 - hard landscape and street furniture;

 - soft landscape, landscape setting and backdrop;

 - nature and wildlife, including water;

 - light, shade, sunshine and shadows; and

 - colours, textures, shapes and patterns.

-12 Well-designed, high quality and attractive
+12 Well-designed, high quality and attractive places and buildings

-- 53 Well-designed places are visually attractive and aim to delight their occupants and passers-by.
+- Well-designed places and buildings are visually attractive and aim to delight their occupants and passers-by.
 They cater for a diverse range of residents and other users.
 All design approaches and architectural styles are visually attractive when designed well. - Well-designed places appeal to all our senses.
 The way a place looks, feels, sounds, and even smells, affects its enduring distinctiveness, attractiveness and beauty.